markolbert/J4JMapControl/J4JMapLibrary/docs/usage.md

 # J4JMapLibrary: Usage

-## Overview

-Using the library involves the following workflow:

 - [determining which map service you want to use and setting up an account with it, if required](services.md)
 - [creating a `Projection` instance for the service](creating-a-projection.md)
 - [authenticating the projection](authentication.md)